Sorry, you need to enable JavaScript to visit this website.

 Editorial Staff

-Korean cuisine is full of exciting and delicious food that people in the west are only just beginning to discover.
-It is often compared to Japanese food, and with such close cultural ties between the two countries, there are inevitable similarities.
-But it would be a mistake to assume that Japanese and Korean food are essentially the same thing.
+Korean cuisine is full of exciting, flavorful dishes that many in the West are only beginning to explore.
+It’s often compared to Japanese food, and with close cultural ties between the two countries, some similarities are inevitable.
+Still, it would be a mistake to assume that Japanese and Korean cuisine are the same.

-When it comes to satisfyingly savoury noodle dishes, there are obvious parallels between Korean ramyeon and Japanese ramen.
-In fact, ramyeon was directly inspired by ramen, and is best described as a spicier, punchier instant version of its more refined Japanese cousin.
+When it comes to comforting, savory noodle soups, there are clear parallels between Korean ramyeon (also spelled ramyun) and Japanese ramen.
+Ramyeon was inspired by ramen but evolved into a spicier, punchier, instant version of its more refined Japanese counterpart.

 ramyeon-vs-ramen-what-is-ramyeon